-The School's trading company, Oakham School Enterprises Limited (OSEL), contributed £116,000 (2017: £174,000) in recognition of its use of School facilities.
-After allowing for this contribution, OSEL made a residual loss of £44,000 (2017: profit of £40,000 gifted to the School).
+The School's trading company, Oakham School Enterprises Limited (OSEL), contributed £210,000 (2018: £116,000) in recognition of its use of School facilities.
+After allowing for this contribution, OSEL made a residual profit of £82,000 (2018: loss of £44,000).
+A Gift Aid payment of £52,000 will be made in the year to 31 August 2020 in respect of the net profit from educational lettings in the year to 31 August 2019.
+(2018: £nil)

 The Senior Leadership Team and Trustees monitor the performance of the School through a series of Key Performance Indicators tracked over many years and benchmarked against the independent school sector and specific comparable peer groups within the sector through Baines Cutler Solutions benchmarking surveys.
 Pupil numbers are vital in terms of income and surpluses and likely future numbers are tracked carefully through the Admissions Department and through lead indicators (enquiry levels, parent visits, numbers at Open Days, numbers registered for entrance examinations etc).
 75% of the School's operating expenditure is represented by the overall wage bill.
+50% of operating expenditure is represented by the overall wage bill.
 50% of operating expenditure is represented by the wage bill of the teaching establishment.
 The School participates in the triennial Baines Cutler Solutions Teacher Pay, Benefits and Workload Survey to benchmark against its peers.
-Staff costs as well as the pupil: teacher ratio, teacher cost per pupil and teacher cost as a per centage of Net Fee Income are tracked carefully.
+Staff costs as well as the pupil: teacher ratio, teacher cost per pupil and teacher cost as a percentage of Net Fee Income are tracked carefully.
 One of the most important indicators is investment surplus (surplus before depreciation, profit or loss on disposal of fixed assets and unrealised investment gains or losses).
-The investment surplus for Oakham School including OSEL, the activities of the Foundation and the investment performance of the Elizabethan Trust was £1,295,000 (2017: £2,059,000), representing 5.5% (2017: 8.9%) of net fee income.
+As stated previously the investment surplus for Oakham School including OSEL, the activities of the Foundation and the investment performance of the Elizabethan Trust was £859,000 (2018: £1,195,000), representing 3.6% (2018: 5.1%) of net fee income.